Do you love playing video games? Do you enjoy making money?

 Here are several ways you can earn and game at the same time.

-How to Make Money Playing Video Games?
+How To Make Money Playing Video Games?

-1. Get Paid Directly to Play – Try Mistplay!
+1. Get Paid Directly To Play – Try Mistplay!

 Mistplay is an excellent app available on Android that is a great way to monetize playing video games on your phone.

 With Mistplay, you are eligible to receive compensation from the minute you start playing.
 You can even play with friends and level up your avatar to unlock achievements and earn units faster.
 They also support user communications and offer a chat feature, encouraging connections amongst participants.
-Another important note is that users will not pay any fees to download, join, or play games in Mistplay.
+Another important note is that users will not pay fees to download, join, or play games in Mistplay.